Antonov An-70 Freighter Aircraft, Ukraine

 The Ukrainian Air Force ordered five An-70 aircraft in November 2005.
-Deliveries are expected to begin in 2012.
+The fuselage of the first serial production aircraft was completed in December 2012.
+Deliveries are expected to begin in 2013.

 Five An-70s will be procured by Volga-Dnepr airlines.
 Antonov signed a contract with the Czech Republic in 2005 to supply three An-70 military transport airplanes.

-Russia and Ukraine are planning to procure 165 and 65 An-70 aircraft respectively over the next 20 years.
+Russia and Ukraine are planning to procure 165 and 65 An-70 aircraft respectively during the next 20 years.

-Russia may purchase An-70 freighters in 2012-2013 based on the success of factory tests to be conducted in 2012.
-It is currently operating a fleet of An-12 Cub, IL-76MD, and An-124 transport aircraft.
+Russia may purchase An-70 freighters in 2013 based on the success of flight tests to be conducted in 2013.
+It is currently operating a fleet of An-12 Cub, IL-76MD and An-124 transport aircraft.

 Antonov launched the second prototype in December 1996 and its maiden flight took place in April 1997.
 The prototype was showcased at the Moscow Air Show in August 1997.
 The second prototype also endured damage in January 2001 due to an emergency landing.

 In August 2009, Russia signed a deal with Ukraine to renew its plans to fund the An-70 project.
-Russia offered $11m in December 2009 and is planning to invest an additional $96m by end of 2012.
+Russia offered $11m in December 2009 and is planning to invest an additional $96m.
 The user testing of the aircraft took place in August 2010.
+Antonov transferred the design documentation to Russia for commencing the production at Kazan aviation plant.

 The An-70 was designed to take-off from and land on concrete and unpaved airstrips including soft ground and snow.
 It can manoeuvre day or night in bad weather conditions.